 The owner laughed.
 ‘Sorry, I tend to ramble a bit.
 Sit tight.
 Your tea won’t be long.’
 He scurried away.

-Jonathan sat back in his chair and noticed an attractive dark-haired woman sitting to his right.
-She had a book in one hand and was pinching a lump off a piece of chocolate cake with her fingers and dropping it in her mouth.
+Jonathan sat back in his chair and looked around at the other customers.
+His eyes paused on an attractive dark-haired woman sitting to his right.
+With a book in one hand, he watched her pinch a lump off a piece of chocolate cake and drop it in her mouth.

 ‘That looks good,’ he said nodding at the cake.

 Jonathan thought about asking her if she’d like to join him, but most people sat alone for good reason.
-The owner reappeared, carrying a small tray with a pot of tea and a cream puff and placed the tea, a mug and the pastry in front of him.
-He could almost smell the calories in the thick, creamy topping alone.
+The owner interrupted his thoughts by placing a pot of tea, a mug and a cream puff pastry down on the table.
+Jonathan looked at the cake, almost able to smell the calories in the thick, creamy topping alone.
 At twenty-five, he hadn’t yet developed that Buddha belly that seemed to define most men of a certain age, including the tea-shop owner.

 ‘Why did you fucking do it?
 Why did you kill her?’

-A flush of red crept up Jonathan’s neck staining his face.
-His gaze flickered around the room.
+A flush of red stained Jonathan’s neck and face.
+He looked around the room.
 ‘Kill who?’
-He thought of his identical twin brother, just out of prison.
+His thoughts flicked over to his identical twin brother, just out of prison.
 But Eddie wasn’t a murderer—not that he knew of.
 Drugs, yes.
 But a killer?

 The owner jabbed a finger at him.
 ‘You’re some piece of work.
 Why scum like you are allowed to walk free is beyond me.’